Is it Safe to Use a Hands-Free Device While Driving?

 - Any person using a cell phone to report an emergency

 While it is still legal in Virginia to use voice commands like Siri or Google Assistant to make calls, select music, and more, these hands-free controls can still contribute to distracted driving.

 Virginia’s Hands-Free Law

-Currently, Virginia’s hands-free law only applies to work zones.
-Drivers are prohibited from using hand-held devices while driving in a work zone, such as an active construction location.
-However, many residents and legislators want to update Virginia’s cell phone driving laws to apply to a wider range of drivers.
+Previously, Virginia’s hands-free law only applied to work zones.
+Drivers were prohibited from using hand-held devices while driving in a work zone, such as an active construction location.
+However, Virginia’s cell phone driving laws have been modified to apply to a wider range of drivers.

 What to Do if Injured By A Distracted Driver

 From all of us at Breit Cantor Grana Buckner, we encourage you not to use a cell phone, hands-free or otherwise, while driving any type of motor vehicle.

 If you are in an auto accident with someone who was using a hand-held or hands-free cell phone device, we encourage you to contact our personal injury attorneys.
 A vehicle injury lawyer can help you get the justice you deserve and secure your future in the event of a serious injury.
 Our legal team is devoted to each and every one of our clients, and we ensure that each case gets the attention it deserves so you can move forward with your life.